 Can I undo an import?

-All files that you’ve imported to Base will show a date and time stamp within your Import Settings, where you will also find the option to revert an import.
+All files that you’ve imported to Sell will show a date and time stamp within your Import Settings, where you will also find the option to revert an import.
 Select Revert Import to remove the data that was included in this file from your account.